-What should your focus be for the first meal of the day?
+What should you put on your plate?
 When you have diabetes, it's key to keep total carbs consistent day to day, get more fiber, choose fewer processed foods, and make heart-healthy choices, Dobbins says.

 The quality of those carbs also matters.
 Toss out refined grains, such as white toast and pancakes, and replace them with whole grains, fruit, and low-fat dairy products.
 Whole grains and fruit will give you extra fiber, which helps control blood sugar, while dairy doubles as a lean protein.

-It can be tricky to get enough protein at breakfast, since most of us don't sit down to a chicken breast or block of tofu in the morning.
+That can be tricky to do at breakfast, since most of us don't sit down to a chicken breast or block of tofu in the morning.
 Dobbins has some tips, though.

 First, home in on main protein sources: egg whites, lean meat (such as Canadian bacon), plain Greek yogurt (which has more protein than regular yogurt), milk, nuts, beans, and reduced-fat cheese.

-Second, don't forget about the smaller amounts of protein you can get in other foods, such as whole-grain breads and vegetables.
+Second, don't forget about the smaller amounts of protein you can get in other foods, like whole-grain breads and vegetables.

-The last thing to keep in mind is heart-healthy choices.
+Be sure to make heart-healthy choices.
 “Diabetes increases your risk of heart disease, so you want to do everything you can to keep your heart as healthy as possible,” Dobbins says.
-Limit sodium and saturated fat, and add more fiber with whole grains, fruits, and vegetables for a hearty -- and heart-healthy -- start to the day.
+Limit sodium and saturated fat, and get more fiber with whole grains, fruits, and vegetables.

 Good to Know is a new feature that allows members of the community to answer questions from WebMD experts, doctors, staff, and other community members.
 We're testing this new feature and we'd like your feedback.